-Especially right now, when we’re all spending a lot of time at home, it’s worth considering the function and practicality of each room in your home and make sure it’s working for you!
-And if a formal dining room isn’t what you need right now, don’t be afraid to move your table and chairs into storage and make it more of what you need right now.
+We’ve all spent a lot of extra time at home this past year, so it’s worth considering the function and practicality of each room in your home.
+Because you want your space to work for you!
+And if a formal dining room isn’t what you need right now, don’t be afraid to move your table into storage, stash your spare dining room chairs elsewhere in the house, and make this space more of what you need.

 Looking for some ideas of what to do with your empty dining room?
-Keep reading for some of our favorite unused dining room design ideas!
+Keep reading for some of our favorite unused dining room design ideas and multi-purpose space design hacks!
 (Pro tip: these ideas all work for spare rooms elsewhere in your house as well!)

-If you have kids, a great way to switch up the use of your dining room is to create a playroom for them!
+If you have kids, a great way to switch up the use of your repurposed dining room is to create a playroom for them!
 This creates a dedicated zone for your kids’ toys and gives them a fun space that’s all their own!
-(And hopefully in doing this it saves some of your sanity, so your whole home isn’t littered with their stuff!)
+(And hopefully, doing this saves some of your sanity, so your whole home isn’t littered with their stuff!)

-One of our most practical empty dining room ideas is to make an open office for one!
-Most dining rooms don’t have doors that close them off from the rest of the house—but if you don’t mind the idea of not having a door, you can create a really nice home office in a space like this!
+One of our most practical alternative dining room ideas is to make an open office for one!
+Most dining areas don’t have doors that close them off from the rest of the house—but if you don’t mind the idea of not having a door, you can create a really nice home office in a space like this!

 Working from home with a partner?
-You can also create a home office for two in your dining room!
+Turn your repurposed dining room into a home office for two!
 To fit in two desks and storage, opt for smaller and more delicate furniture that will give a sense of airiness to the space.
 Putting the desks against a wall and perpendicular to one another helps make the best use of the space.
 And hanging a large piece of artwork in between creates some visual space between the two workspaces.
 With this arrangement, you still have room for a wall-mounted bookcase for office supplies and decor—a must-have for small spaces!

-Since so many gyms are still closed, we love the idea of creating a dedicated space to workout at home!
-This is one of our favorite spare room ideas of the moment.
+We love the idea of creating a dedicated space to workout at home!
+This is one of our favorite alternative dining room ideas of the moment.
 And a home gym design is easier to put together than you might think.
 We started by hanging up a pair of infinity mirrors to really establish that gym feeling—you gotta make sure your form is on-point, after all!
 (Plus, the mirrors reflect light and make the whole space feel more open and airy.)
 And we opted for a blue-green wall color that adds some energy to the space.

 If you have an exercise machine or large equipment, like a bike, treadmill, or ballet bar, make sure to create space for that.
 Then, just be sure to include space for a floor mat for stretching and yoga, and perhaps a storage bench with baskets for easy organization of smaller equipment!
 We also hung up a hook near the bike for a towel.
 But, really, it’s all about making a space that works for your exercise needs and your preferred workout style—so personalize and change as needed!

 Are you one of those people who has always dreamed of having a home library, with a whole wall lined with books and a cozy chair to curl up in and read?
 Well, maybe it’s finally time to make that dream a reality!
-Transform your dining room into a reading room where you can escape to and totally relax, complete with a wall of deep bookcases.
+One of our coziest alternative uses for a dining room is to transform it into a reading room—creating a space where you can escape and totally relax, complete with a wall of deep bookcases.
 You can either max out the shelves with books, or integrate some decor and storage baskets on the shelves as well.

 Besides shelving, we placed a comfy swivel chair in the corner, along with a side table for your beverage of choice, a pouf for putting up your feet, and a floor lamp for good reading light.
 Soft colors and natural materials throughout the space make for a soothing and serene setting.